c-scale-community/workflow-coastal-hydrowaq/README.md

 To install Snakemake do:

 1. `conda install -n base -c conda-forge mamba`
-2. `mamba install -c conda-forge -c bioconda snakemake`
+2. `mamba install -c conda-forge -c bioconda snakemake click`

 ## Run the workflow for the example fm_model included in this repo
 1. In your CLI, `cd` to `use-case-hisea/.`